-Vehicle Recovery System with Unauthorized Movement Notification law enforcement organization to assist in the recovery of the vehicle.
+Vehicle Recovery System with Unauthorized Movement Notification

+This is an electronic unit installed in a vehicle that is activated after that vehicle is moved without authorization.
+When activated, the device provides information to law enforcement officials or another public or private entity regarding the vehicle's location.
+The system provides for the routine delivery of the information to the appropriate law enforcement organization to assist in the recovery of the vehicle.
 Additionally, the device must provide personalized notification to the owner of a vehicle (or his or her authorized user) in the event of a potentially unauthorized movement of the owner's vehicle.
 Personalized notification shall mean notification delivered directly to the owner or his or her authorized user via automated communication, which is available beyond the proximity of the vehicle itself, to one or more devices designated in advance by the owner or his or her authorized user, such as to the owner's home telephone, mobile phone, electronic mail service, or wireless text messaging service.
 If maintaining the system in effect requires the payment of a service fee, insureds must provide the insurer reasonable confirmation of the coverage.